elshamamokoena/elshamamokoena/README.md

-I can work with other technologies, such as PHP, Node.Js and Python and highly malleable with new technologies.
+I can work with other technologies, such as PHP, Java, Node.Js and Python and highly malleable with new technologies.